-Note: Students are advised to preserve any item of the course work as defined under this regulation in case they wish to submit it for a reconsideration under Regulation G2 or a recounting under Regulation C8.
+Note: Students are advised to preserve any item of the course work as defined under this regulation in case they wish to submit it for a reconsideration under Section G Course Work, Regulation 2 or a recounting under Regulation 8 below.

-3. The Head of Department/School shall, not later than two weeks after the start of each course, ensure that the type, dates and times of all items of assessment for each course and the value apportioned to each item have been notified in Course Outlines, and have been entered in the appropriate official University database, and are therefore available to students on the Web.
-Students will also be advised on the Web of their rights under Regulations G2 and H.
+3. The Head of Department/School shall, not later than two weeks after the start of each course, ensure that the type, dates and times of all items of course work for each course and the value apportioned to each item have been notified in Course Outlines, and have been entered in the appropriate official University database, and are therefore available to students on the Web.
+Students will also be advised on the Web of their rights under Section G Course Work, Regulation 2 and Section H Aegrotat Consideration.